 Selected files from the Arolsen Archives which contain over 30 million pages of Holocaust-era documents relating to the experiences of over 17.5 million people. © Johanna Gross/Arolsen Archives

 Experts on the history of the Holocaust, Holocaust education, antisemitism, and freedom of expression gathered on 8th March 2021 for the first UN and UNESCO Advisory Group Meeting on Holocaust denial and distortion.
 UNESCO and the Holocaust and the United Nations Outreach Programme, with the support with the World Jewish Congress, are developing research, guidance and resources to strengthen educational responses to Holocaust denial and distortion.
-These tools aim to promote historical literacy and to prevent antisemitism by building individual’s capacity to distinguish the irrefutable facts of the Holocaust from attempts to distort its history.
+These tools aim to promote historical literacy and to prevent antisemitism by building an individual’s capacity to distinguish the irrefutable facts of the Holocaust from attempts to distort its history.

-The project aims to map and raise awareness of contemporary trends of Holocaust denial and distortion and to strengthen educational approaches, pedagogies, and good practices that help to counter its transmission online and in society.
+The project aims to map and raise awareness of contemporary trends of Holocaust denial and distortion, and to strengthen educational approaches, pedagogies and good practices that help to counter its transmission online and in society.
 Jonathan Bright, a Senior Research Fellow at the Oxford Internet Institute, will be conducting the global mapping project, and Paul Salmons will help develop educational resources and pedagogies.

 What is the difference between Holocaust denial and distortion?